adamchainz/django-linear-migrations/README.rst

 Inspiration
 ===========

-I've seen versions of this technique implemented at my previous client `Pollen <https://pollen.co/>`__, in `this Doordash blogpost <https://medium.com/@DoorDash/tips-for-building-high-quality-django-apps-at-scale-a5a25917b2b5>`__, and have on other client projects.
+I've seen versions of this technique implemented at my previous client `Pollen <https://pollen.co/>`__, in `this Doordash blogpost <https://medium.com/@DoorDash/tips-for-building-high-quality-django-apps-at-scale-a5a25917b2b5>`__, and on other client projects.
 There's also `django-migrations-git-conflicts <https://pypi.org/project/django-migrations-git-conflicts/>`__ which work similarly.